-Back when I was an IBO, many people would talk about "building a business".
+When I was an IBO, many people would talk about "building a business".
 But many folks who spoke about building a business didn't know what that meant.
-I believe it is because they were taught that building a business meant listening to tapes and attending functions.
+I believe it is because they were taught that building a business meant listening to cds or tapes and attending functions.
 Or building a business might mean sponsoring others.
 In my segment of the Amway world, building a business pretty much meant recruiting and showing the plan.
 Apparently I was mislead and many others were as well.

 Building a business, generally speaking means building a customer base.
 A business moves products and services for a profit.
 In groups that focus on buying from yourself or prosumer nonsense, generally will struggle because the revenue they generate in their business is coming from their own pockets.
 Or their jobs are actually supplying the money for their own bonuses.
 In this model, the only way to profit is to sponsor many downline so the pyramidal compensation plan can work in your favor.
-Those who manage to sponsor people who buy products can leverage their volume to make some money.
-Those who fail to sponsor usually don't stay in the business for very long.

 If an Amway IBO ran their business like a traditional business, the lack of retail sales to non IBO customers would be immediately apparent when the first month's electric bill or lease payment arrived.
-After all, how much do you make if you buy a product from yourself?

 Building a business entails many things.
 These things may include advertising, marketing of products, and do not necessarily include any training.
 In its simplest form, the Amway business is about selling and using products, and getting others to do the same as you do.
 Why do IBOs think such extensive training (standing order and functions) is needed?
 I challenge IBOs to write up an actual business plan for their Amway business, including projected sales and expenses and see what you come up with.
 If you think I am just being negative, write up your Amway presentation and show it to a loan officer at a bank.
 See what they have to say.
 Seriously.